Food Science and Human Nutrition (FSHN)

 FSHN 685 Nutrition and Disease: Cellular and Molecular Aspects (3) In-depth lecture, discussion, and student presentations on selected topics relating nutrition to the etiology and prevention of chronic diseases at the cellular and molecular level.
 Repeatable one time.
 Pre: 485 and 486; statistics; or consent.

 FSHN 687 Advanced Lab Techniques (3) (1 Lec, 2 3-hr Lab) Advanced laboratory techniques used in food science and human nutrition research.
+A-F only.
 Pre: graduate standing or consent.
 (Cross-listed as ANSC 687 and MBBE 687)

 FSHN 689 Nutritional Epidemiology (3) Dietary, biochemical, anthropometric and clinical methods used for evaluating nutrition and diet in the etiology and epidemiology of disease.
 Pre: 685 and PH 663, or consent.
 (Cross-listed as PH 689)